rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 Sellars:

->   The aim of philosophy, abstractly formulated, is to understand how things
+>   The aim of philosophy, abstractly formulated, is to understand how
->   in the broadest possible sense of the term hang together in the broadest
+>   things in the broadest possible sense of the term hang together in the
->   possible sense of the term.  [^Sellars1963p1]
+>   broadest possible sense of the term.
+Under 'things in the broadest
+>   possible sense' I include such radically different items as not only
+>   'cabbages and kings', but numbers and duties, possibilities and finger
+>   snaps, aesthetic experience and death.
+To achieve success in philosophy
+>   would be, to use a contemporary turn of phrase, to 'know one's way
+>   around' with respect to all these things... [^Sellars1963p1]

+TODO: Manifest image and scientific image - Sellars

+Sellars:

+>   Philosophy in an important sense has no special subject-matter which
+>   stands to it as other subject-matters stand to other special disciplines.
+>   If philosophers did have such a special subject-matter, they could turn it
+>   over to a new group of specialists as they have turned other special
+>   subject-matters to non-philosophers over the past 2500 years, first with
+>   mathematics, more recently psychology and sociology, and, currently,
+>   certain aspects of theoretical linguistics.
+What is characteristic of
+>   philosophy is not a special subject-matter, but the aim of knowing one's
+>   way around with respect to the subject-matters of all the special
+>   disciplines. [^SellarsTODO]

 Maddy defines naturalism: